mads2502/CD-lab/README.md

 ##Compiler Design concepts in C

 ###
--Implementation of Lexical Analyser in C
+1.Implementation of Lexical Analyser in C

--Implementation of Lexical Analyser in Lex tool
+2.Implementation of Lexical Analyser in Lex tool

--A very simple Implementation of removing Left REcursion from a grammar(only of form A->A(alpha)|(Beta) can be extended for general cases also)
+3.A very simple Implementation of removing Left REcursion from a grammar(only of form A->A(alpha)|(Beta) can be extended for general cases also)